apache/ozone/hadoop-hdds/docs/content/design/s3_hcfs.md

  * *S3 web console*: both directory and file are rendered
  * **aws s3 ls**: prefix (`PRE h/`) and file (`h`) are both displayed
  * S3A: both entries are visible with the name `/a/b/h` but firt is a file (with size) second is a directory (with directory attributes)

 Proposed behavior:

- * `ozone.om.enable.intermediate.dirs=true`: show both the file and the directory with the same name (similar to S3A)
+ * Hybrid mode: show both the file and the directory with the same name (similar to S3A)
- * `ozone.om.enable.filesystem.paths=true`: throwing exception when the second one is created
+ * Hadoop mode: throwing exception when the second one is created
+ * S3 mode: both keys are saved, reading from `ofs`/`o3fs` is not supported

 ## Directory entry created with file content